-Our dealers account for a substantial portion of our sales, and consequently our revenue, and we expect that such key intermediaries will continue to represent a substantial portion of our revenue from sale of products in the foreseeable future.
-The revenue earned by our Company from our dealers during the Financial Years ended March 31, 2024, March 31, 2023 and March 31, 2022 have been provided below:
+Our dealers account for a substantial portion of our sales and consequently of our revenue, and we expect that such key intermediaries will continue to represent a substantial portion of our revenue from sale of products in the foreseeable future.
+The revenue earned by our Company from our dealers as on December 31, 2024 and during the Fiscal, 2024, Fiscal, 2023 and Fiscal, 2022 have been provided below:

-March 31, 2024 March : 31, 2023 March 31, 2022 Particulars (₹ in lakhs) % of our revenue from operations % of our (₹ in lakhs) revenue from operations (₹ in lakhs) % of our revenue from operations Revenue from dealers 1,90,479.92 98.28% 1,98,094.91 98.31% 1,52,849.69 97.76%
+As on December 31, 2024 Fiscal, 2024 Fiscal, 2023 Fiscal, 2022 Particulars (₹ in lakhs) % of our revenue from operations (₹ in lakhs) % of our revenue from operations (₹ in lakhs) % of our revenue from operations (₹ in lakhs) % of our revenue from operations Revenue from dealers 1,46,738.63 99.34% 1,93,247.02 99.70% 1,99,955.86 99.23% 1,54,894.77 99.06%

 Our business is dependent on our ability to attract and retain third-party dealers and such parties' ability to promote, sell and market our products effectively.
 Our inability to maintain a stable distribution network and to attract new dealers to our distribution network in the future could adversely affect our business, financial condition and results of operations.
 Further, while we continuously seek to increase the penetration of our products and the products of our third party manufacturers by appointing new dealers targeted at different markets and geographies, we cannot assure you that we will be able to successfully identify or appoint new dealers, or effectively manage our existing distribution network.
-If our competitors offer more favourable terms to our dealers than those offered by us, such dealers and distributors may decline to distribute our products and the products of our third party manufacturers and terminate their arrangements with us or they may focus on selling our competitors' products.
-In addition, our competitors may also have exclusive arrangements with other dealers which may restrict us from selling our products through them, thereby limiting our ability to expand our network.
+If our competitors offer more favorable terms to our dealers than those offered by us, such dealers and distributors may decline to distribute our products and the products of our third party manufacturers and terminate their arrangements with us or they may focus on selling our competitors' products.
+In addition, our competitors may have exclusive arrangements with other dealers which may restrict us from selling our products through them, thereby limiting our ability to expand our network.
 If we are unable to expand or effectively manage our distribution network, it could have an adverse effect on our business, financial condition and results of operations.
-There have been no material instances in the past wherein the arrangements with our dealers were terminated on account of competitive factors, delay or default in payment and failure to meet sales targets, we cannot assure you that our arrangements with our dealers will not be terminated in the future or that we will be able to replace our outgoing dealers with additional dealers, in a timely and effective manner.
+There have been no material instances in the period ended December 31, 2024 and the last three Fiscals, wherein the arrangements with our dealers were terminated on account of competitive factors, delay or default in payment and failure to meet sales targets, we cannot assure you that our arrangements with our dealers will not be terminated in the future or that we will be able to replace our outgoing dealers with additional dealers, in a timely and effective manner.